Tendinitis, tennis elbow, plantar fasciosis, shin splints and more - why tissues become overloaded and the way to prevention and cure

 Since prevention is easier, cheaper, much more fun and less painful than the cure, let’s review some preventive strategies.

 When starting a new type of movement, or returning to movement, start low and go slow.
+Hypermobile tissues need more time to respond to exercise, making patience and persistence your best friends in this endeavor.
 Don’t let impatience get the best of you, and instead give your body several weeks at any given level of intensity or load (weight, time, distance) before you progress.
 Remember: your cardiovascular fitness may improve faster than your bone density or tendon strength.

 More exercise may require more, and/or deeper sleep.
-Inadequate sleep negatively affects the “stress hormone” cortisol (increasing levels) and growth hormone levels, lowering levels of the hormone needed for recovery from exercise, impeding tissue recovery from exercise.
+Inadequate sleep negatively affects the “stress hormone” cortisol (increasing levels) and growth hormone levels, inhibiting the work of the hormones needed for recovery from exercise and impeding tissue recovery from exercise.
 From this you can also conclude that if you are going through a tough time, feeling stressed and experiencing trouble sleeping, it may be a good time to temporarily ease up on the exercise a bit.
 Another sign that you are stressing your body too much can be frequent colds and other infections, as the rising cortisol levels impair your immune system, as well as a decreased sleep quality or increased sleep latency (the time it takes to fall asleep) since elevated cortisol levels impair sleep.
 Hypermobile individuals are often susceptible to surges of adrenaline as their bodies struggle to maintain homeostasis and these surges may decrease sleep quality.

 Exercise can slow down signs of aging, but unfortunately it can’t put a stop to the ticking of the clock altogether.
 Most individuals experience less, and more shallow, sleep, and thus slower recovery from exercise, as they age.
 With excellent sleep habits this negative trend can be ameliorated somewhat, but most of us should consider giving our bodies more recovery time as we age.